MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

   - Overnight ranges are supported (e.g., 22:00 → 06:00 wraps across midnight).
 - Unsaved indicator: days with local changes show a red bullet; click Save on the row or “Save selected” to write multiple days.
 - Refresh reloads current values from the integration; missing days will be queued for reading.
+ - The toolbar shows a compact clock/status caption (state, date/time, drift, sync) when available.

 ---